 If you represent an organisation or group of stakeholders, please share this blog with colleagues.

-An online survey is now open and will close at midnight on 11 August 2019.
+An online survey will close at midnight on 11 August 2019.

 You’ll find a summary of general changes on the introduction page, followed by a page on each standard (text and questions).
 If only some of the standards are relevant to your role, you can skip the other pages.

-If you would like to access the consultation in another format, please let us know by contacting email@example.com.
+If you would like to access the consultation in another format, get in touch with the PHE Screening helpdesk.

 As a national programme, we have a responsibility to monitor the quality of NBS screening around the country.
 We do so by collecting and reporting data against a outlined set of standards and key performance indicators (KPIs).